Somewhere Over The Rainbow

 The idea was to remove any negative connotations.

 More Tech Specs

-For the benefit of web designers or anyone using Adobe Photoshop, here are the hex and RGB colour codes for the bi banner which you have been looking for.
+For the benefit of web designers or anyone using Adobe Photoshop, here are the hex and RGB colour codes for the bi flag which you have been looking for.

 Pink is #ff0080 (255, 0, 128)

 Blue is #0000ff (0,0,255)